Patient recruitment: Patient recruitment in the US

 Patient recruitment in the US includes a variety of services—typically performed by a Patient Recruitment Service Provider—to increase enrollment into clinical trials.
 Presently, the patient recruitment industry is claimed to total $19 billion per year.

 Patient enrollment is the most time-consuming aspect of the clinical trial process.
 The leading cause of missed clinical trial deadlines is patient recruitment, taking up to 30 percent of the clinical timeline.
-Improving patient recruitment rates offers pharmaceutical and medical device companies one of the biggest opportunities to accelerate the pace of clinical trials – making it possible to reduce time to market.
+Improving patient recruitment rates offers pharmaceutical and medical device companies opportunities to accelerate the pace of clinical trials – making it possible to reduce time to market.
 As the number of patients needed for clinical trials rises – as safety and regulatory issues drive trends toward larger and longer trials – the demand for patient recruitment services grows.

 Clinical trials are conducted to collect data regarding the safety and efficacy of new drug and device development.
 They are conducted in a series of phases, each designed to address a separate purpose: